Techniek-Nederland/techniek-nederland-formulieren/source/tutorials/fgo/retrieving_installation_information.rst

 Retrieving available filters and their options
 ==============================================
-In addition to free-text searching, the FGO webservice also provides the capability to filter results based on specific properties.
+In addition to free-text searching, the FGO Plus webservice also provides the capability to filter results based on specific properties.
 This feature, known as faceted search, allows you to refine your search results further based on various criteria.
 Before you can filter the product search, we have to retrieve the list of available options.